hwz18896809165/FilteringSensitiveWords/README.md

 # FilteringSensitiveWords
 This is an interface for filtering sensitive words.
 It currently runs at http://129.211.4.177:3000/.
-You can call this interface by URL + ‘keywords = your sentence’.
+You can call this interface by URL + ‘search?keywords = your sentence’.
 After calling, it will return the sensitive words contained and help you filter them out.Techniques used:python,tornado,DFA

 What's the biggest difference from direct comparison strings and regular substitution?
 It uses DFA algorithm for modeling and searching，greatly improve the search efficiency.